-In the example above, the Model Bitmap widget is displaying the model image that was configured in Model / Edit model / Picture.
-The middle widget on the right is displaying the radio Real Time Clock battery voltage, while the lower widget is displaying the Valid Frame Rate.
+In the example above, on the left the Model Bitmap widget is displaying the model image that was configured in Model / Edit model / Picture.
+The top widget on the right is displaying the receiver battery voltage, the middle widget is displaying RSSI, while the lower widget is displaying 'Throttle ACTIVE'.
+This is the Status widget available in the FrSky - ETHOS Lua Script Programming thread on regroups.